pdfcrunch/pdfcrunch.github.io/collections/_posts/2024-03-04-local-llm-to-replace-copilot.md

 ### Which size model to use?

 Which size model you select depends on your GPU's VRAM.
-The token length of the code you want to prompt with and generate would normally also be a consideration, but all model sizes have a 16K context window, using a sliding window of 4K.
+The token length of the code you want to prompt with and generate would normally also be a consideration, but all model sizes have a 16K context window, using a sliding window of 4K, with FlashAttention-2, and as the models [don't use the default self-attention algorithm, large input contexts won't exhaust your VRAM](https://huggingface.co/blog/optimize-llm#2-flash-attention-a-leap-forward).

 From the paper, confirming the 16K context window: